PUT-JUG/lab-ie-2/src/Lab 03 - introduction to SFML.md

 }
 ```

 Try to compile the project. **The compiler** will return an error if the header file `SFML/Window.h` is missing from the system paths it searches.

+## Adding SFML to qmake
 Add the missing path to the project settings by modifying the `.pro` file describing the project:

 ```plaintext
 INCLUDEPATH += "C:/SFML-2.5.1/include"